What is the Fair Credit Reporting Act (FCRA)?

 What Can You Do If Your Rights Under the FCRA Were Violated?

 Very often, violations of the FCRA can cause dramatic harm to a consumer.
 For example, you could be denied a job because of inaccuracies in your report and lose out on substantial potential income.
 If this was done by the reporting agency willfully, you can claim unlimited actual damages to the extent that you can prove them along with punitive damages and attorney’s fees and costs.
 You can also choose to pursue statutory damages instead of between $100 and $1000 where you do not have to prove actual damages.
 If the agency’s actions were negligent, you can sue for actual provable damages and attorney fees and costs.
+San Diego Bankruptcy Attorney can stop creditors from harassing you and can even save your home.

 Potential FCRA violations are a confusing and complex area of the law.
 If you feel that you have been injured by an FCRA violation and you need a lawyer to sort out the situation, please give our experienced staff a call at (800) 551-7922 to set up your free consultation today.
+Restore your financial independence with our experienced team of Bankruptcy Attorney San Diego.